 In the previous command, you saw how to run several commands in one single command to save time.
 But what if you have to make sure that commands don’t fail?

-You can use && separator for this case. && makes sure that the next command will only run when the previous command was successful.
+You can use && separator for this case. && ensures that the next command will only run when the previous command was successful.

 command_1 && command_2